 - Complete addresses for the past two years

-- Copy of a bank or utility statement
+- Copy of a bank or utility statement for proof of address

-If you have trouble getting rid of an initial, extended, or active duty fraud alert tied to your credit history report please let us know.
+If you have trouble getting rid of an initial, extended, or active-duty fraud alert tied to your credit history report, please let us know.